Auckland cricket team: 'Golden years'

 The 1920s and 1930s are often known as the golden years of Auckland cricket.
-The side won seven Plunket Shield titles, four of them in consecutive years.
+The team won seven Plunket Shield titles, four of them in consecutive years.
 As well as local success in the 1920s Auckland produced some of the early greats of New Zealand cricket such as Jack Mills and Ces Dacre.

 The region kept producing high-calibre players in the 1930s like Merv Wallace, Paul Whitelaw, Bill Carson and Jack Cowie.
 Whitelaw and Carson also secured themselves a personal honour with a then world record partnership for the third wicket against Canterbury (this record is now held by Kumar Sangakkara and Mahela Jayawardene).
 Auckland cricket was developing fast and producing a number of world-renowned players, but World War II saw the Plunket Shield suspended and many promising cricketers shipped overseas.
 A number of these players died whilst serving the armed services overseas including double All Black Bill Carson.

 After the War

 After Auckland won the Plunket Shield in 1947, the competition became more even, with Otago and Wellington dominating the next decade of competition.
 Also in the 1950s Central Districts and Northern Districts entered the competition.

 This period is not known for the success of Auckland, but for the astonishing performances of individuals.
-In a 1951 game against Canterbury, Merv Wallace remarkably steered the side to victory under extreme circumstances.
+In a 1951 game against Canterbury, Merv Wallace remarkably steered the team to victory under extreme circumstances.
 Wallace broke a bone whilst fielding in Canterbury's first innings and came in at number nine in the batting order.
 He smashed 60 as he led the tail in a remarkable fightback that saw Auckland gain first innings by one run.
 If not impressive enough Wallace also pulled a calf muscle when on 26 going for a hook shot.
 In the second innings Auckland required six runs with six wickets in hand.
 Wallace did not expect to bat and was dressed casually ready to celebrate with his teammates.
 Following a monumental collapse he only had time to put his whites on over the top as he came to the wicket with Auckland nine down and needing one run to win.
 He hit the winning run off his first ball, cementing his place as an immortal in Auckland and New Zealand cricket history.

 In September 2018, they were one of the six teams invited to play in the first edition of the Abu Dhabi T20 Trophy, scheduled to start in October 2018.